Home Medical Malpractice Spinal Epidural Abscess

 Denver Spinal Epidural Abscess Attorneys

 Spinal epidural abscesses are dangerous.
 This spinal infection can lead to pain, physical weakness, paralysis, and even death.
 That worst part?
-A spinal epidural abscess is most often caused a negligent surgeon, who failed to properly sanitize before surgery.
+A spinal epidural abscess is most often caused by a negligent surgeon who failed to properly sanitize all surgical materials before surgery.

 If you have developed a spinal epidural abscess, chances are high that it is due to a negligent medical professional.
-You are likely in a lot of pain, scared about your future.
-We at Leventhal Puga Braley P.C. understand.
+You are likely in a lot of pain and scared about your future.
+At Leventhal Puga Braley P.C., we understand.
 We have worked on countless medical malpractice cases and have seen the damage that negligent doctors and nurses can cause.
-For a helping hand, call our firm at (303) 759-9945 or toll-free (877) 433-3906 as soon as possible.

 Back to Top